thatsn0tmysite/tget/README.md

 This tool makes use of the handy [bine](https://github.com/cretz/bine) and the fancy [mpb](https://github.com/vbauerster/mpb) libraries!

-If you find this **obnoxious thing** useful leave me a star, fork or contribute, and also consider [donating to Tor](https://donate.torproject.org/)!
+If you find this **obnoxious thing** useful leave me a star, fork or contribute, also consider [donating to Tor](https://donate.torproject.org/)!

 ## Current features / TODOs
 - [x] Basic functionality (multiple tor instances spawning)